martacozzini2/Sentence-segmentation/README.md

 **Scripts** – Python scripts that can be run locally or on any Python environment.

-**Data** – Input and output data files, including manual files.
+**Data** – Input and output data files.
 These files are used by both notebooks and scripts.

 # Running the notebooks on Google Colab